pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Underlying our approach to this subject is our conviction that 'computer science' is not a science and that its significance has little to do with computers.
 The computer revolution is a revolution in the way we think and in the way we express what we think.
 The essence of this change is the emergence of what might best be called *procedural epistemology*--the study of the structure of knowledge from an imperative point of view, as opposed to the more declarative point of view taken by classical mathematical subjects.
 Mathematics provides a framework for dealing precisely with notions of 'what is'.
 Computation provides a framework for dealing precisely with notions of 'how to'."
 --Gerald and Julie Sussman, Harold Abelson (Structure and Interpretation of Computer Programs)

-"If a lump of soot falls into the soup and you can not conveniently get it out, stir it well in and it will give the soup a French taste."
+"If a lump of soot falls in to the soup and you can not conveniently get it out, stir it well in and it will give the soup a French taste."
 --Jonathan Swift

 "Falsehood flies, and truth comes limping after it."